To Start Prepping Separate Needs from Wants

 Some folks enjoy making soap — then have at it!
 However, I think this skill can be on the back-burner instead of other skills that may be more important such as first aid, fire-starting, and water purification.

-It can be challenging to know what will be valued and sought after during an emergency.
-Get a notebook and have a “need” column and a “want” column and prioritize from there.
-Try to imagine what you would need, like medicine or want, like coffee.
+It Knowing will be valued and sought after during an emergency.
+Ge can be challenging a notebook with a “need” column and a “want” column and prioritize from there.
+Imagine what you would need, like medicine, or want, like coffee.
 Okay, coffee isn’t a good example — that’s a need for me.

 Then do what we do; every time you go to the store, buy a few things from your list that goes right into storage.
-Feel free to share what you think are the things you need vs. what you want.
+Feel free to share what you think is what you need vs. what you want.
 That does differ from person to person and should be very interesting.